sesamyab/wordpress-sesamy/src/README.txt

 1. Click “Choose file” then select our plugin .zip file.
 1. Install and activate the plugin.
 1. Add your client_id from the "Sesamy" menu option with a account that has at least `manage_options` permissions and configure your preferences

+Requirements:

+* You must have pretty permalinks active for the plugin to work

 == Frequently Asked Questions ==